- Veg Scheme

 Delicata - creamy, soft and nutty flesh with a hint of sweetcorn.
 Edible skin.
 Versatile but doesn't store well.

-Red kuri or red onion - firm flesh with a chestnutty flavour
+Red kuri or red onion or hokkaido - firm flesh with a chestnutty flavour

 Bonbon or buttercup - circular ridge on the base, sometimes with a distinct bump or turban (see below)